Ganymede-Bio/website-docusaurus/README.md

 # Ganymede Documentation

 This repository hosts documentation for using the Ganymede Cloud Server.
-It is served at docs.ganymede.bio.
+It is served at [docs.ganymede.bio](docs.ganymede.bio).

 ---

 ## Setup for local development

-### Pre-Setup

 Download and install [nodejs](https://nodejs.org/en/download)